List of Atalanta BC seasons

 Atalanta Bergamasca Calcio is an Italian professional football club based in Bergamo, Lombardy, who play their matches in Stadio Atleti Azzurri d'Italia.
 The club was formed in 1907, and joined the Italian league in 1929.

 The club has won the Prima Divisione (predecessor of Serie A) once and the Coppa Italia once.
 They won the Serie B six times and the Serie C once.
+They also won the UEFA Europa League in 2024.

 This list details the club's achievements in major competitions, and the top scorers for each season.
-Top scorers in bold were also the top scorers in the Italian league that season.
 Records of local or regional competitions are not included due to them being considered of less importance.